jeremytammik/tbc/a/1999_mep_calculation.md

 ### MEP Calculation and APS DevCon

-Lots of good news on APS and the Revit API to keep you busy for the weekend:
+Lots of good news on APS and the Revit API to keep us busy for the weekend:

 - [APS DevCon in Munich and SF](#2)
 - [Forma for AEC](#3)